nathmonoj/hapijs_api_poc/README.md

 # Hapi Js Api POC
 > A POC to explore the hapi js framework and apis.
 The version1 supports usage of hapijs plugins, modules, routings, database interaction and crud operations via api endpoints.
+This POC is showcasing a simple example of Employee Management System where you can view list of all employees, create new employee record, update employee record, get specific employe record and delete sployee record.

 __Table of contents__